htim327/QuantumGravity/docs/source/PreliminaryMotiviations.rst

 :math:`$$\Psi_{\mathrm{tot}}^T = [1\ 0\ 0\ 0]\otimes [a\ b] + [0\ 1\ 0\ 0]\otimes [c\ d] + [0\ 0\ 1\ 0]\otimes [e\ f] + [0\ 0\ 0\ 1]\otimes [g\ h] = [a\ b\ c\ d\ e\ f\ g\ h]$$`

 Therefore, as the number of 'compressed' qubits (n) stored in this wave function grows by a factor of two, the size of wave function grows by a factor of :math:`$2\times n$` as opposed to the normal :math:`$2^{n}$` for the normal storage of qubits in a wave function.
-The other interesting aspect to this is that as the number control qubits grows, the number of shots needed to gain the same accuracy of the measurement results grows by a factor two.
+The other interesting aspect to this is that as the number control qubits grows, the number of shots needed to gain the same accuracy of the measurement results grows by around the same factor.
 So while, in a normal ket of unentangled qubits where the number of shots needed to obtain a certain degree of accuracy scales by a factor of one (whatever that means), the number of shots needed to obtain the same accuracy with these 'compressed' qubits scales as a factor of :math:`$2^n$`.
 This can be seen as a kind of length contraction, where the wave function shortens to becoming of size :math:`$2\times n$` as opposed to :math:`$2^{n}$`, as well as a kind of time dilation, where the number of shots needed for a certain degree of accuracy increases by a factor of :math:`$2^n$` as opposed to the 'uncompressed qubits' that only increase by a factor of 'one'.
 The code for this is presented below:

 .. code-block:: matlab